-The European Commission has indicated that it want to companies to reduce the use ARMGs.
+The European Commission has indicated that it wants companies to reduce the use of Anti-biotic Resistance Markers (ARMGs).
 In 2012 the EU notified the WTO of the Implementing Regulation for authorizations of GM food and feed, which 'recommends' applicants to develop products without ARMs.
 Any approach to limit ARMGs must be science-based and must respect product lifecycles.
 The implication of the EU's policy to regulating stacked events is that applicants are required to submit stacks that may contain singles that use ARMGs.
 The inclusion of a de facto limit on ARMGs could have seriously negative consequences on trade.